shaividhamsania/Intent-Travel-app/README.md

 ---

 ## Challenges I overcame:
-I navgiated a critical backend connectivity issue by switching to implementing a local state management system for a reliable demo.
+I navigated a critical backend connectivity issue by switching to implementing a local state management system for a reliable demo.
 ---